aaronsaray/aaronsaray.com/_posts/2016-07-26-chicken-or-egg-of-hacking-your-software.md

 - business
 - security
 ---
-# The Chicken or the Egg of Hacking Your Own Software

 Today I was faced with an interesting quandary about whether I should write the code to exploit an application vulnerability in our software at work.
 This vulnerability is not necessarily a "security" one, but more-so a known-risk: it was theorized that someone with enough knowledge could bypass a mechanism in our software.

 But this was all theory.
 I started thinking: is it really theory or can it be proven?
 Maybe I should write this software, once and for all, to demonstrate that it really is a problem.